-We ordered rice and vegetables and sat enjoying the sound of waves crashing on the beach.
+We ordered rice and vegetables then sat enjoying the sound of waves crashing on the beach.
 The waves provided a nice change from the loud hum of the motorbike engines and traffic.

-We quickly analyzed the beach, wave direction and strength and saw the edges of the current.
 We instructed other tourists and restaurant workers (who were worrying a lot now) to gesture frantically to the left.
-As both men were now stuck in the riptide, the only chance they had was to swim out of it.
+As both men were now stuck in the rip current and the only chance they had was to swim out of it.

 Our blood pressure dropped dramatically as both men made it out of the water safely.
 Everyone involved was relieved the situation had not turned out much worse.

 But it was time to get back on the road.
-We could see the Hai Van Pass towering ahead of us with thick cloud at its summit and we couldn’t wait to get up there and shake this off.
+We could see the Hai Van Pass towering ahead of us with thick clouds at its summit, but we couldn’t wait to get up there and shake this off.

 We didn’t fully appreciate the beauty of the view over the bridge until we were further around the headland looking back at the scene.

 Have you ever seen aerial photos of hairpin roads snaking up a mountain side?
-They are what you’re gliding around on the Hai Van Pass and it’s awesome!
+This is exactly what you are gliding around on the Hai Van Pass and it’s amazing!

 Be sure not to get carried away in the moment, stop from time to time to take it all in.